East Ukrainian National University

 University has about 34,000 Ukrainian (and about 260 foreign) students and offers 124 majors.
 It used to be the largest machine-building institute in the former USSR.

 In 2001, the university was named after Vladimir Dal (who is called Volodymyr Dahl in Ukrainian).

 Since September 2014, two institutions claim to represent this university: one, that remains in Luhansk, and the other that says that university was evacuated from Luhansk to Sievierodonetsk due to the Russo-Ukrainian War.
+After the start of Russian occupation of Sievierodonetsk, this university was relocated to Kyiv.

 Structure

 Some of the 24 faculties of the university include: